Imran Khan Biography: Birth, Age, Early Life, Family, Education, Net Worth, Assets, Controversies, Cricket and Political Career

 Imran Khan: Cricket Career

-Imran Khan started playing cricket at the age of 13 and made his first-class cricket debut at the age 16 in Lahore.
+Imran Khan started playing cricket at the age of 13 and made his first-class cricket debut at the age of 16 in Lahore.
 From 1970-71, he started playing for his home teams-- Lahore A, Lahore B, Lahore Greens and Lahore.

 At the age of 18, Imran Khan made his debut for the Pakistan National Cricket Team and played against England in 1971 at Edgbaston.
 In August 1974, Khan made his debut in One day International (ODI) and played against England at Trent Bridge.
 After graduating from Oxford, Khan returned to Pakistan in the year 1976 and started playing permanently in Pakistan National Cricket Team and played against New Zealand and Australia.
 He met Tony Greig on his West Indies tour.
 Tony signed Imran Khan for Kerry Packer's World Series Cricket.